kpet123/Network-Composition/README.md

     pip install cdlib # this may have dependecny issue, look into

-5. make symblink of mnet.py to flaskapp folder.
+5. Make symblink of mnet.py to flaskapp folder.
 Delete current mnet.py file in flaskapp folder (should be blank)

+6. To run, navigate into flaskapp directory and type "python server.py".
+The output will have the test server